tamberg/step/README.md

 # Step
-A simple slide stepper — presents text in a terminal.
+A simple slide stepper — to present text in a terminal.

 ## Build the tool
 On Mac or Linux.